Frequently Asked Questions

 Security & Compliance

-Hygraph is SOC 2 Type 2 Compliant, ISO 27001 Certified, and GDPR compliant.
-These certifications ensure the highest levels of data protection and security for users.
-For more details, visit the Hygraph Security Features page.
-[Source]
+Hygraph is SOC 2 Type 2 compliant (since August 3rd, 2022), ISO 27001 certified for hosting infrastructure, and GDPR compliant.
+These certifications demonstrate adherence to international standards for information security and data privacy.
+Note: For the latest certifications and compliance details, visit the Hygraph Secure Features page.

 Customer Success & Case Studies